av-pavlov/vscode-docs/docs/cpp/cpp-config-mingw.md

 1. Install [Mingw-w64](http://mingw-w64.org/doku.php/download/mingw-builds) to a folder that has no spaces in its path (in other words, NOT the default location of "C:/Program Files/").

 1. Install a *nix shell program such as Bash.
 If you have installed Git for Windows, you already have a Bash shell that the extension can discover and use for its integrated Terminal.
-Another option is [MSYS2](https://sourceforge.net/projects/msys2/).
+If you don't have Git for Windows installed, then you can install bash.exe as part of [MSYS2](https://sourceforge.net/projects/msys2/).
 1. Add the paths to your Bash shell and to your mingw-w64 `bin` folder to the Windows PATH environment variable.
 The extension will pass this environment variable to the Bash shell when it opens it.